ibrahim-shedo/Bookstore/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-For questions or collaboration, reach out via email@example.com or visit my GitHub profile.
+For questions or collaboration, reach out via ibrezma.shado@gmail.com or visit my GitHub ibrahim-shedo.